- Details

 Image from Vegagerðin / The Public Roads Administration

-The Public Roads Administration has a website with maps on current road conditions including the interior highlands and weather conditions on certain mountain roads etc. Here is a road map of Iceland that is regularely updated and shows all roads in Iceland and marks areas where traffic is prohibited due to contidions.
-The Public Roads Administration also have a detailed brochure on the roadsystem here and information on mountain roads and when they open in the summers in this brochure .
+The Public Roads Administration has a website with a wealth of information and another one with maps showing current road conditions including the interior highlands and weather conditions on certain mountain roads etc. Here is a road map of Iceland that is regularely updated and shows all roads in Iceland and marks areas where traffic is prohibited due to contidions.
+The Public Roads Administration also have a detailed brochure on the roadsystem here and information on mountain roads and when they open in the summers in this brochure or updates here.

 Also check out the Iceland Transport Authority website for useful information on how to drive safely in Iceland if you will be doing some driving.